akka/akka-http-quickstart-scala.g8/README.md

 - `name`: Becomes the name of the project.
 - `scala_version`: Specifies the Scala version for this project.
 - `akka_http_version`: Specifies which version of Akka HTTP should be used for this project.
-- `akka_version`: Specifies which version of Akka should be used for this project.
 - `organization`: Specifies the organization for this project.

 This template comes with 2 different ways to implement an Akka HTTP server, along with their respective tests.